Advertise with Coasties mag

 2.7km, 35 mins

-This is the perfect stroller-friendly walk for people of all ages and fitness levels.
+Taking out top spot at the most pram-friendly walk on the Central Coast, this is perfect for people of all ages and fitness levels.
 Take a casual promenade beside the waters’ edge and pause at the Broadwater park playground with the kids.
 There’s plenty of wildlife to be spotted also, with a vast array of Fairy Wren found in the trees that line the track.
 Be mindful that this path is shared with cyclists.

 9. Coast to Lake Walk (The Entrance)